AP Course Audit

-All schools that want to label a course “AP” must get authorization through the AP Course Audit.
-This means submitting two things:
+All schools that want to label a course “AP” must get authorization by going through the AP Course Audit.
+This means submitting two things for review:

 We offer plenty of resources, below, to help teachers understand course requirements and create a syllabus that fulfills these.